Jet launching from the Kerr black hole magnetosphere: An electrogeodesic approach

 We see that for a general electrogeodesic labelled by $(\varepsilon, \ell, k)$, the polar acceleration will drive it away from the equatorial plane, suggesting that this position is no longer an equilibrium position as for the geodesic case.
 Yet, an exception remains: it corresponds to the electrogeodesics for which $\ell = a \varepsilon$ (note that this satisfies the inequality (\ref{condgen})).
 In this case, the polar acceleration vanishes, i.e. $a^2 (r,\pi/2) =0$, potentially allowing for an equilibrium position.
 This can be confirmed by the analysis of the polar potential which is the subject of the next subsection.

 On the contrary, near the poles, at $\theta =0$ (or equivalently $\theta =\pi$), the time and radial components of the acceleration $(a^0, a^1)$ take their maximal value, which suggests that charged particles are ejected preferentially near the poles.
-Let us also point that thanks to condition (\ref{condgen}), the term $(r^2 + a^2) \varepsilon - a \ell$ in the radial acceleration \eqref{radialacc} cannot vanish.
+Notice that the time and radial components of the acceleration is directly proportional to (i) the spin $a$ of the black hole and (ii) the parameter $\kappa \cP$ which encodes the presence of the magnetosphere, demonstrating the combined roles of rotation and the magnetic monopole to radially accelerate charged particles.
+In this regard, this property of the radial acceleration of charged particles in the magnetic monopole Kerr magnetosphere parallels the behavior of the Poynting flux in the Blandford-Znajek mechanism, which is also triggered by both the rotation of the black hole and the magnetic monopole charge of the magnetosphere.
+Finally, let us also point that thanks to condition (\ref{condgen}), the term $(r^2 + a^2) \varepsilon - a \ell$ in the radial acceleration \eqref{radialacc} cannot vanish.